 It would be a waste of time trying to catch this person.
 And just what are you hoping to catch – a thief in the act of cleaning?

-Again, there isn’t much you can do about two individuals (your former customer and employee), making a conscientious decision to sever ties with your professional maid or janitorial cleaning company.
+Again, there isn’t much you can do about two individuals (your former customer and your former employee), making a conscientious decision to sever ties with your professional maid or janitorial cleaning company.
 Then enter an agreement as cleaner and customer.

 See my point.